WEEKLY UPDATE: GSU’s COVID-19 Numbers

 By Rebecca Munday, Editor

 Georgia Southern University released updated COVID-19 case numbers on Monday, Sept.
-14. GSU has seen a slight drop in confirmed cases but a more significant drop in self-reported cases.
+28. GSU continued to see both confirmed and self-reported case numbers drop over the last week.

 The week of Sept.
-14-20 is the first week since the semester started that there was a day where no reported cases occurred on any campus.
-Sept.
-19 marked the first day since classes began that no cases were reported.
+21-27 was the first week of the semester that the university confirmed cases were in the single digits.
+The university only confirmed three cases all week.
+The university only documented 16 self-reported cases, down 25 from last week.

-This week, the university reported six fewer confirmed cases and 35 fewer self-reported cases.
+To add to the good news, Sept.
+27 marked the second day this semester that no cases were reported on either campus.

 For more details about the COVID-19 statistics, see the chart below or visit COVID-19 Exposure and Health Alerts.
 Check back next week for a new update on the university’s COVID-19 statistics.